-- A High-Deductible Health Plan.
-You must be enrolled in a qualifying high-deductible Medicare Advantage Plan.
+- A high-deductible health plan: You must be enrolled in a qualifying high-deductible Medicare Plan.

-- You must open an MSA through your health plan provider.
+- Medical Savings Account (MSA): You must open an MSA through your health plan provider.
 Your provider will then open your account with Optum Bank, Member FDIC.
 Your health plan provider will then deposit money into your account.

-Who can get an MSA.
-Most people with Part A and Part B can join a Medicare Advantage MSA Plan.
+Who can get an MSA?
+Most people with Part A and Part B can join a Medicare MSA Plan.
 However, you cannot join if you:

 - Are eligible for Medicaid

 - Have end-stage renal disease (ESRD), except in limited circumstances

 - Live outside of the U.S. more than 183 days per year

 - Have TRICARE or Department of Veterans Affairs benefits

 - Have health coverage that would cover the Medicare MSA Plan deductible, including benefits from an employer or union retiree plan